 According to a Pew Research Center study, 77 percent of the residents of the state of Iowa are Christians.

 Christian taxpayers are footing the bill for social-engineering academic tyrants to discriminate against their sons and daughters when they attend the University of Iowa.
-The school receives a large dose of federal funding as well, and a federal judge has ruled that the university has every right to kick a Christian group off campus for wanting to uphold Christian beliefs, just as long as it kicks everyone else out who opposes its “human rights” diktats as well.We value your comments!
-Please weigh in on our comment section below.
+The school receives a large dose of federal funding as well, and a federal judge has ruled that the university has every right to kick a Christian group off campus for wanting to uphold Christian beliefs, just as long as it kicks everyone else out who opposes its “human rights” diktats as well.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com